ansys/pydpf-post/docs/source/index.rst

 - CFX (``.cad/dat.cff``, ``.flprj``)

-See the `PyDPF-Core main page <https://dpf.docs.pyansys.com/version/stable/index.html>`_ for more information on compatibility.
+See the `PyDPF-Core main page <https://dpf.docs.pyansys.com/version/stable/index.html>`_ for more information on file support.

 This module leverages the PyDPF-Core project's ``ansys-dpf-core`` package, which is available at `PyDPF-Core GitHub <https://github.com/ansys/pydpf-core>`_.